ArashFnd/Autism-Screening-System-0/README.md

 The ".ipynb" file is just for test and I will upload the completed one soon ...

 # How it Works?!
 We start from describing section 12 of code!
-Because before that section, we have written the functions that we are going to use in main loop.
+Because before that section, we have written the functions that we are going to use in main loop and we will describe them in another part.

 Lines 2 and 3: These two lines create a csv file which we are going to use in saving positions of
 Lines 6 and 7: These two lines are setuping our saved output video